 Let’s congratulate people with “Omedetou” next time!

-Now you know how to say “Happy anniversary” in Japanese!
+Now you know how to say “Happy Anniversary” in Japanese!
 Even if you don’t speak the Japanese language fluently yet, knowing the celebration message phrases are nice to learn.

 You can congratulate a friend on their birthday or precious anniversary with おめでとう and smiles.
-We’re quite sure that the other person will be amazed and happy that you remember and how much your language skills has improved!
+We’re quite sure that the other person will be amazed and happy that you remember and how much your language skills have improved!
 If you did, let us know how it went, and drop your answers in the comment box below!

 If you’re still interested to learn more about greetings, we have an article dedicated just to Japanese greetings right here.